-- · Adjunct Professor of Missions and Evangelism
+- Adjunct Professor of Missions and Evangelism

 - M.E.B.S., North Dakota State University

 - M.A., Central Baptist Theological Seminary

 - D.S.M., Northland International University

 Lee served for a number of years on the pastoral staff of Fourth Baptist Church.
-Since 1996, he has been the senior pastor of Family Baptist Church located in the heart of Minneapolis.
-In addition to his pastoral ministries, he also serves on the board of a major missions agency.
+He was the senior pastor of Family Baptist Church in Minneapolis from 1996 to 2021.
+He currently serves on the board of a major missions agency.
 Lee and Pam reared six children and have several grandchildren.